Few Cuts Meet Many Point Sets: Introduction

-\paragraph*{Some background.} The Ham-Sandwich Theorem is a well studied problem in both mathematics and computer science.
-Since its inception, there have been many results related to computing such cuts in higher dimensions \cite{lms-ahsc-94}, as well as generalizations of the theorem \cite{r-emdh-96, bhj-scsmh-08, st-gst-42}.
-One particular generalization is the following: Given well separated convex bodies $C_1, \ldots, C_n$ and constants $\mu_i \in [0,1]$, there exists a unique hyperplane $h$ that contains at least a $\mu_i$ fraction of the volume on the positive side $h^+$ for $i = 1,\ldots, n$ \cite{bhj-scsmh-08}.
+\paragraph{Ham sandwich theorem.} The Ham-Sandwich Theorem is a well studied problem in both mathematics and computer science.
+Since its inception, there have been many results related to computing such cuts in higher dimensions \cite{lms-ahsc-94}, as well as generalizations of the theorem \cite{bhj-scsmh-08,bs-tcms-18,r-emdh-96,s-hsccts-19,st-gst-42}.
+For example, one such generalization is the following: Given well separated convex bodies $C_1, \ldots, C_d$ in $\Re^d$ and constants $\mu_i \in [0,1]$, there exists a unique hyperplane $h$ that contains at least a $\mu_i$ fraction of the volume on the positive side $h^+$ for $i = 1,\ldots, d$ \cite{bhj-scsmh-08}.
 This result was then extended to discrete point sets under certain conditions \cite{sz-ghsc-10}.
-Notably, in this paper we consider the case when the number of point sets can be much larger than the base dimension $d$.
+Notably, in this paper we consider the case when the number of point sets can be much larger than the ambient dimension $d$.
+The problem of simultaneously bisecting more than $d$ convex bodies in $\Re^d$ using multiple hyperplanes has been studied combinatorially \cite{bs-tcms-18,s-hsccts-19}, whereas our focus is on the algorithmic aspects.

-Other generalizations include the polynomial Ham-Sandwich Theorem, in which one is interested in partitioning a point set using polynomials rather than hyperplanes \cite{st-gst-42, kms-spctd-12}.
-This generalization, and the original Ham-Sandwich Theorem has had a variety of applications in geometric range searching \cite{m-grs-94, ams-rsss2-13}.
+Other generalizations include the polynomial Ham-Sandwich Theorem, in which one is interested in partitioning a point set using polynomials rather than hyperplanes \cite{kms-spctd-12,st-gst-42}.
+This generalization, and the original Ham-Sandwich Theorem has a variety of applications in geometric range searching \cite{ams-rsss2-13,m-grs-94}.

-\paragraph*{Partial set cover.}
+\paragraph{Partial set cover.}